European shares slip as Ukraine crisis deepens

 * DAX underperforms again on worries over Ukraine

-* Deutsche Bank hurt by report of capital hike (Updates closing prices with no other changes to text)
+* Deutsche Bank hurt by report of capital hike (Adds detail, quotes, updates prices)

 LONDON/PARIS, April 25 (Reuters) - German stocks led European shares lower on Friday as new signs of violence in Ukraine hit sentiment, although equities remained underpinned by corporate takeover activity.